damianfoxart/commonground/docs/structure.md

 3.3 Zone Metrics (Ecology values, stability thresholds)
 3.4 Sub-Areas and Expandable Areas Within Zones
 3.5 World Connectivity (How zones link together)
 3.6 Dynamic Changes to Zones Over Time
+3.7 Fauna Visibility and Capture

 **\## 4.
 Ecology & Simulation Systems**
 **How the environment behaves as a system**